-During your pre-op consultation you may have a decision to make with your plastic surgeon: do you want your breast implants inserted under or over the muscle?
+During your breast augmentation consultation you may have a decision to make with your plastic surgeon: do you want your breast implants inserted under or over the muscle?

 If you have very little breast tissue of your own, over the muscle breast implants might look unnaturally round and firm.
 This is especially true with saline breast implants, which are not as soft and squishy as silicone implants.